What Dogs Come From Tibet? All About Tibetan Dog Breeds

 The Tibetan Kyi Apso also has a rolling, bouncy trot and a deep bark.
 It is considered independent, intelligent, alert, and energetic like other Tibetan dogs.
 He is considered to be a Tibetan livestock guard dog.

 The Tibetan Kyi Apso can be stubborn and very territorial, which makes it a great watchdog.
 The Tibetan Kyi Apso is also wary of strangers and can become aggressive toward them.
-This is why it is important to work to socialize the Tibetan Kyi Apso dogs when they are young.
+This is why working on socializing the Tibetan Kyi Apso dogs when they are young is essential.

 This is one of the Tibetan dog breeds that is not yet recognized as a breed by any major kennel club.